temirov/ghttp/README.md

 ### Docker

-The workflow defined in `.github/workflows/docker-images.yml` publishes container images to GitHub Container Registry whenever `main` is updated or a release is cut.
+The workflow defined in `.github/workflows/docker-publish.yml` publishes container images to GitHub Container Registry whenever the `master` branch is updated or a release tag is created.

 Linux multi-architecture manifest: